H. L. A. Hart: Other work

 With Tony Honoré, Hart wrote and published Causation in the Law (1959, second edition 1985), which is regarded as one of the important academic discussions of causation in the legal context.
-The early chapters deal philosophically with the concept of cause and are clearly the work of Hart, while later chapters deal with individual cases in English law and are clearly his co-author's.
+The early chapters, which engage philosophically with the concept of causation, are evidently the work of Hart, while the later chapters, which focus on individual cases in English law, appear to have been written by his co-author.

-As a result of his famous debate with Patrick Devlin, Baron Devlin, on the role of the criminal law in enforcing moral norms, Hart wrote Law, Liberty and Morality (1963), which consisted of three lectures he gave at Stanford University.
+As a result of his famous debate (Hart–Devlin debate) with Patrick Devlin, Baron Devlin, on the role of the criminal law in enforcing moral norms, Hart wrote Law, Liberty and Morality (1963), which consisted of three lectures he gave at Stanford University.
 He also wrote The Morality of the Criminal Law (1965).
 Hart said that he believed Devlin's view of Mill's harm principle as it related to the decriminalisation of homosexuality was "perverse".
 He later stated that he believed the reforms to the law regarding homosexuality that followed the Wolfenden report "didn't go far enough".
 Despite this, Hart reported later that he got on well personally with Devlin.

 Hart gave lectures to the Labour Party on closing tax loopholes which were being used by the "super-rich".
 Hart considered himself to be "on the Left, the non-communist Left", and expressed animosity towards Margaret Thatcher.